mongodb/docs/source/administration/monitoring.rst

 The MongoDB interface provides a number of commands that return statistics about the state of the MongoDB instance.
-These commands useful for capturing the state of the MongoDB instance.
+These commands report more granular information on the state of the MongoDB instance.
 Consider using their output in scripts and programs to develop custom alerts, or modifying the behavior of your application in response to the activity of your instance.

 serverStatus
 ````````````

-Return the :doc:`serverStatus data </reference/server-status/>` using
+Access :doc:`serverStatus data </reference/server-status/>` by way of
-the :dbcommand:`serverStatus` command.
-The document returned
+the the :dbcommand:`serverStatus` command.
+This :term:`JSON document`
 contains a general overview of the state of the database, including
 disk usage, memory use, connection, journaling, access.
-The command is
+The command
-quick to run and does not impact the performance of your MongoDB
+returns quickly and does not impact MongoDB performance.
-instance.

-You can find a near complete account of the state of a MongoDB
+While this output contains a (nearly) complete account of the state of
-instance in the output of :dbcommand:`serverStatus`
-command.
-Although, in most cases you will not run this command
+a MongoDB instance, in most cases you will not run this command
-directly to assess the status of a MongoDB instance, it's a good idea
-to be familiar with the data provided by
+directly.
+Nevertheless, all administrators should be familiar with the
-:dbcommand:`serverStatus`.
+data provided by :dbcommand:`serverStatus`.

 replSetGetStatus
 ````````````````